Hunter Modern tartan – giclée print

 About this tartan

-This is the modern variant of Hunter tartan, designed by Wilsons of Bannockburn in 1790.
-It is Scottish Register of Tartans #1791.
+This is the modern variant of Hunter tartan, designed by Wilsons of Bannockburn in 1892.
+It is Scottish Register of Tartans #3618 and is also known as Galbraith or Mitchell or Russell tartans.

 Composed primarily of a large section of the tartan, the pattern will repeat depending on the size of the sett.
 Each line of thread is carefully drawn to replicate the tartan and is shown alongside a block palette of the colours used.